-Name: Steven A. Crites
+Name: Dr. Steven A. Crites

-Position: Associate Dean
+Position: Associate Dean, NKU College of Education

 Phone: 859-572-5621

 E-mail: critess1@nku.edu

 I understand that all the information that is provided to CAEP from EPPs seeking initial accreditation, continuing accreditation or having completed the accreditation process is considered the property of CAEP and may be used for training, research and data review.
 CAEP reserves the right to compile and issue data derived from accreditation documents.